ForgeRock/axiad/SCIM/README.md

 ## Axiad SCIM Connector

-Axiad SCIM Connector enable automatic provisioning of users and groups between Axiad Cloud and ForgeRock using secure and standard protocol, System for Cross-Domain Identity Managemen(SCIM).
+Axiad SCIM Connector enable automatic provisioning of users and groups between Axiad Cloud and ForgeRock using secure and standard protocol System for Cross-Domain Identity Managemen(SCIM).
 Axiad SCIM connector allows partners to levarge Certificate Based Authentication, which is the most secure, phishing-resistant forms of multi-factor authentication (MFA) and is increasingly deployed in enterprises and the public sector.
 Many enterprise employees, as well as the majority of federal agency and defense employees/contractors, use a strong authenticator such as a smart card or hardware device for authentication.
 CBA streamlines the process of authenticating users with a variety of authenticators while improving overall protection.

 ## Prerequisites